The Ultimate Powerhouse Team

 All dancers will be expected to execute the following to the BEST of their ability;

-Right AND Left Heel Stretch (turn or hold, depending on level) (20 points)
+Right AND Left Heel Stretch (turn: Elite or hold: Intermediate)

-Minis 1 revolution, Juniors 2 revolutions, Teens and Seniors 3+ revolutions
+Intermediate: Minis 1 revolution, Juniors 2 revolutions, Teens and Seniors 3 revolutions

 30 second solo, choreographed by student, with their own music, showcasing their BEST style (10 points) ages 9+ only